-In 1959, Fr Peter O’Reilly O Praem, Fr John Reynolds O Praem and Fr Stephen Cooney O Praem travelled to Western Australia from Kilnacrott in Ireland, with the intention of establishing a boys boarding school in York.
+In 1959, Fr Peter O’Reilly O Praem, Fr John Reynolds O Praem and Fr Stephen Cooney O Praem travelled to Western Australia from Kilnacrott in Ireland with the intention of establishing a boys boarding school in York about 100km from Perth.
 Although this did not eventuate, the Norbertines have maintained a presence in the York parish to this day.

 In 1964, Archbishop Prendiville invited the Norbertine Canons to establish a boys school in Queens Park.
 St Norbert College was officially blessed by the Rt Rev F C Colwell O Praem, Abbot of Kilnacrott, on 7 February 1965.
 In that year, less than 30 students were enrolled in one Year 6 class.